staltz/manyverse/CONTRIBUTING.md

 brew install coreutils libtool autoconf automake
 ```

+⚠️ **macOS Big Sur is not supported!** Manyverse only builds on macOS Catalina or older versions.
+This is because Apple made significant changes to how linking dynamic libraries work, and most non-Apple tooling (which we depend on) hasn't updated yet.
+For more information, read [issue 1371](https://gitlab.com/staltz/manyverse/-/issues/1371).
+You may have luck if you compile the backend without Rust, using `npm run build-backend-ios -- --no-rust` (read more about that some sections below).

 ### Node.js

 Use node (preferably exactly) **`12.19.0`** and npm `6.x`.
 To manage node versions easily, we recommend [nvm](https://github.com/nvm-sh/nvm) and use its deep integration feature to install and load the required node version automatically.